Home > Basics > What Are Hard Skills? Definition and Examples

 • Adobe InDesign

-Business and management skills are specific abilities needed to run and regulate a business setting.
-Hard skills for business and management may involve being able to use certain programs, such as Quickbooks or ADP, to ensure the business runs smoothly.
+Business, finance, and management skills are specific abilities required for running and regulating business and commerce.
+These skills involve being able to use certain programs to ensure the business runs smoothly and making calculations to inform difficult business decisions.

 Other Skills

-There are endless examples of hard skills.
-Essentially, if it is something you can learn and can prove your expertise in, it is probably a hard skill.
-Some are very specific to certain industries, though.
-For example, being able to cut hair is a hard skill for hairstylists and being able to run an X-ray machine is a hard skill for a radiologist.
+There are virtually endless examples of hard skills.
+Essentially, if it’s something you can learn and can prove your expertise in, it’s probably a hard skill.
+Some are hyper-specific to certain industries, though.
+For example, being able to cut hair is a hard skill for hairstylists and running an X-ray machine is a hard skill for a radiologist.

 Some other examples of hard skills are: